 Easy Ways to Detect Air Leaks

-The most common leaks are from drafts entering through your windows or doors.
-These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces in your home.
-Use the suggestions below to do your own energy assessment.
+A large number of leaks are from drafts entering through your windows or doors.
+These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces around your home.
+Review the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they rattle or you can see light coming in between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.

 Next, walk through your home to look for cracks and gaps in the following areas: